idmillington/undum/docs/src/creating.md

 * The top-left panel title and summary (you can leave this as an explanation of Undum, or change it to be more game-specific).

 * The copyright message.
-Please note that there are two copyright lines, the second one is the acknowledgment that your game is based on Undum.
-You must leave the second line unchanged, under the terms of use of Undum.
+Please note that there is also a message that acknowledges your game is based on Undum.
+You can remove this entirely, but if you do leave it in place, that helps people find the software and perhaps write their own game.

 * The path to your game definition file.
 By convention, game definition files are named `yourgamename.game.js`.